Shawnzxxu/Deepfake/README.md

-# Deepfake Technology: Public Sentiment and Topic Insights from Reddit
+# Trust in the Age of AI: A Deep Dive Into Public Concerns Over Deepfakes

 This repository contains data, analysis, and insights derived from Reddit discussions about deepfake technology.
 The study aims to understand public sentiment and key discussion topics concerning deepfake technology using natural language processing (NLP) techniques such as topic modeling, sentiment analysis, and word cloud visualization.